Sungai Siput: Politics

 The Sungai Siput parliamentary seat has consistently voted for Alliance and later Barisan Nasional candidates since independence.
 However, in the 2008 Malaysian general election was won Dr Jeyakumar Devaraj, a Parti Sosialis Malaysia member who contested under the People's Justice Party (PKR) ticket in the Pakatan Rakyat coalition.
 Dr Michael Jeyakumar Devaraj defeated the previous incumbent, Dato Seri Samy Vellu, who had held the seat since 1974.
 The seat was successfully defended by Kesavan Subramaniam (PKR) in the 2018 Malaysian general election.
 As of 2022, there were 72,452 voters in Sungai Siput.
 Most of the voters in Sungai Siput are Chinese, followed by Malays, Indians and others.

+Sungai Siput has historically been a political stronghold for the Indian community.
+Prominent political figures such as V. T. Sambanthan and Samy Vellu, both the presidents of the Malaysian Indian Congress, were Dewan Rakyat representatives for the Sungai Siput constituency.
+The current Member of Parliament is also a Malaysian Indian.

 Education

 Mahatma Gandhi Kalasalai Tamil School is the biggest Tamil school in the state with over 1,000 students.
 The school's construction was commissioned by Tun V. T. Sambanthan in 1954 and was officially opened by Vijaya Lakshmi Pandit, former Indian Prime Minister Jawaharlal Nehru's sister.
+The newest school in the community is SJK(T) Heawood Sungai Siput, built in 2024.

+There is a community college in the town, Kolej Komuniti Sungai Siput.

+Schools

+Primary and secondary education are provided by a few schools in Sungai Siput, namely: